The Absent One poster

 The inciting incident occurs at 15 minutes when Carl and Assad discover the 1994 case of two siblings who disappeared, officially closed as runaways, but new evidence suggests they were murdered.
 The case was never properly investigated..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This illustrates the protagonist's commitment to Carl commits to the investigation after meeting a surviving victim who suffered at the boarding school.
+This reveals the protagonist's commitment to Carl commits to the investigation after meeting a surviving victim who suffered at the boarding school.
 He actively chooses to pursue the case despite institutional resistance, entering the world of the elite conspiracy., moving from reaction to action.

 The Collapse moment at 87 minutes (75% through) represents the emotional nadir.
 Here, A key witness is murdered before they can testify, and the case appears to collapse.
 Carl is ordered to stand down.
 The captive sibling seems lost forever, and the powerful perpetrators appear untouchable., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.